OFC 2026

 Simple alignment during installation and rate-adaptivity during operation enable optical front- and backhauling with a reliability of 99.99% for future mobile communication systems and offers mobile operators new flexibility in developing their networks – as a capacity upgrade for existing wireless links, to improve resilience against adverse weather conditions or as a standalone solution for rapid or economical network development.

-Network Observability Platform (NOBS)
+NOBS - Network Observability Platform

 Conference presentations with participation of Fraunhofer HHI